- Created on the 16 May, 2017.

 Human hs-cardiac troponin ELISA kit is intended for measuring in vitro quantitative concentrations of high sensitive cardiac troponin (hs-cTn) in human plasma, cell lysates, serum, other biological fluids and cell culture supernatant.
 This assay has a minimum sensitivity limit of 0.05 ng/ml.

-The minimum detection sensitivity level of human hs-cTn using this human hs-cardiac troponin ELISA kit was 0.05 ng/ml.
-The dynamic assay range for this kit is 0.1 – 40.0 ng/ml.
+The minimum detection sensitivity level of hs-cTn using current human hs-cardiac troponin ELISA kit was 0.05 ng/ml.
+The dynamic range for this hs-cTn assay is 0.1 – 40.0 ng/ml.

 - Highly sensitive cardiac troponin assays: a comprehensive review of their clinical utility.
 Cardiol Rev. (2015) 23 (6): 282-9.
 Review.
 Segraves J.M. and Frishman W.H.